 - Major wound infection: This type of wound is severe and, depending upon the location, sometimes fatal.
 The person needs to immediately seek help from a doctor.

-- If the size of the wound is more significant, deep, and has jagged edges, the person needs to seek out medical help.
+- If the size of the wound is more significant, deep, and has jagged edges, the person needs to seek out medical help and possibly a personal injury trial attorney.

 - If the color of the infected wound changes from standard color to yellow or grey, the person needs to seek a doctor’s advice to get a proper diagnosis and treatment.